usds/website-staging/_news-and-blog/2024-09-10-exploring-the-experiences-of-mothers-seeking-mental-health-care.md

 <blockquote class="pullquote" markdown="1">
 The physical part of pregnancy wasn’t bad for me.
 The biggest struggle was the emotional and mental part.
-  <footer>– C.S., a pregnant mother of twoe
+  <footer>– C.S., a pregnant mother of two
   </footer>
   </blockquote>